KDE/kaichat/README.md

 # KAIChat

-Apps which allows to talk with AI (as ollama)
+Apps which allows to chat with AI (as ollama)